TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 Markdownlint: [`lesson-headings`](https://github.com/TheOdinProject/curriculum/blob/main/markdownlint/docs/TOP004.md), [`default-section-content`](https://github.com/TheOdinProject/curriculum/blob/main/markdownlint/docs/TOP003.md)

-In general, the following layouts should be used for all lessons and projects.
+In general, the following layouts should be used for all lessons and projects (see [lesson layout exceptions](#layout-exceptions)).
 Text that should be replaced with the author's own content will be in all CAPS, with any additional information regarding a section listed at the end of the layout code block.

 When adding new lessons or projects, make a copy of either the [lesson template](./templates/lesson-template.md) or the [project template](./templates/project-template.md) in the appropriate folder where the new lesson/project should be placed.
 Then begin editing the template copy.